contentful/live-preview/README.md

 That's it!
 You should now be able to use the Contentful live preview SDK with Next.js.

 #### Integrating with Gatsby

+🚧 **Gatsby support is currently under development.
+Inspector mode is already supported, but some fields with live updates might not be working correctly**

 To use the Contentful live preview SDK with Gatsby, you can start with the [gatsby starter contentful homepage](https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-contentful-homepage)